June 18 to July 8, 2018

 Chicago O’Hare Airport

 The next two days will be spent acclimating and visiting various UNESCO World Heritage sites, including the famed Monkey Temple.
 After this introduction to Nepali culture, the group will drive to Salleri, a village in the remote Solukhumbu region.
-For the next eight days, they will stay at a hostel TSW built for 40 girls pursuing their university education.
+After they arrive, they will visit a hostel TSW built for 40 girls pursuing their university education.
 The home was constructed using eco-friendly and earthquake resistant building techniques that left it undamaged by the earthquakes that occurred in April and May of 2015.
-However, 15,000 schools across the country were damaged.
-In response, the group will help construct a new earthquake resistant school in Salleri.
+However, 15,000 classrooms across the country were damaged.
+In response, after the group treks to the nearby village of Mukli, they will help construct a new earthquake resistant school while staying with local families.
 Because only 45% of Nepali women are literate, a primary focus of TSW’s work is increasing girls’ access to education as a means to empower the next generation of female Nepali leaders.
+After several days in Mukli, the group will then return to Salleri to spend two days at TSW’s girls dorm.

-In addition to time with the girls living at the hostel in Salleri, the students will spend over a week constructing an earthquake resistant community school.
-They will also visit the Himalayan Hope Home in Kapan.
+The students will spend over a week constructing an earthquake resistant community school in the village of Mukli.
+They will also visit the Salleri girls’ dorm and the Himalayan Hope Home in Kapan.

 Prior to their travels, students complete a series of online activities (30 minutes each).
 While traveling, they also read engaging articles, participate in cultural experiences, and create presentations in small groups.

-This course culminates in a four or five day Himalayan trek through strikingly beautiful mountainous terrain.
+This course includes four or five days of Himalayan trekking through strikingly beautiful mountainous terrain.
 Students carry small packs during this adventure, so it is critical that participants actively prepare prior to travel so they are physically fit.

-For most of the course, the group will stay at a hostel for young women finishing their education in Salleri.
-During the trek, the students will sleep either in tents or family-owned guesthouses.
+While in Mukli, students will stay, in pairs or small groups, with Nepali families in traditional homes.
+While in Salleri, the group will stay at a hostel for young women finishing their education.
+During the trek, the students will sleep in family-owned guesthouses.

-After a couple days in Kathmandu, the group will spend two days driving to the village of Salleri where they will spend a majority of their time.
-At the conclusion of the trek, they will also have a shorter drive back to Kathmandu.
+After a couple days in Kathmandu, the group will spend a day driving to the Solukhumbu district where they will spend a majority of their time.
+At the conclusion of the trek, they will also drive back to Kathmandu.

-In addition to spending the first and last days of the course in the major city of Kathmandu, most of the days will be spent in the small village of Salleri.
+In addition to spending the first and last days of the course in the major city of Kathmandu, most of the days will be spent in the small villages of Salleri and Mukli.
 The group will also explore several remote villages during their trek.

 During the travel phase of each SStS course, students spend time reflecting about the learning that occurs through their immersion and service experiences.
 These posts capture the impact of our programs on individual students.
 Explore the posts below to learn about the SStS Nepal program from the important viewpoint of our students.